(b) The Board of School Administrators must license supervisory personnel as defined in section 122A.15, subdivision 2, except for athletic coaches.

 (1) was a qualified teacher under section 122A.16 while holding a professional five-year teaching license issued by the board, and receives a retirement annuity from the Teachers Retirement Association or the St. Paul Teachers Retirement Fund Association;

 (2) holds an out-of-state teaching license and receives a retirement annuity as a result of the person's teaching experience; or

-(3) held a continuing five-year license issued by the board, taught at least three school years in an accredited nonpublic school in Minnesota, and receives a retirement annuity as a result of the person's teaching experience.
+(3) held a professional five-year teaching license issued by the board, taught at least three school years in an accredited nonpublic school in Minnesota, and receives a retirement annuity as a result of the person's teaching experience.

 A person holding a lifetime qualified short-call substitute teaching license is not required to complete continuing education clock hours.
-A person holding this license may reapply to the board for a continuing five-year license and must again complete continuing education clock hours one school year after receiving the continuing five-year license.
+A person holding this license may reapply to the board for a professional five-year teaching license and must again complete continuing education clock hours one school year after receiving the professional five-year teaching license.

 (a) The Board of Teaching must accept applications for a temporary limited teaching license beginning July 1 of the school year for which the license is requested and must issue or deny the temporary limited teaching license within 30 days of receiving the complete application.